 In quarterly results published on July 22, Telenor Group said that its Burmese venture “continues to exceed our expectations” and had passed the 10 million subscriber mark in July.
 There is a strong demand for voice and data services in Myanmar and that demand keeps driving revenues and profitability for telecom service providers in Myanmar.

-Telenor continued their network installation in second quarter of April to June and further expanded the network reaching 213 of a total of 330 townships at the end of June.
-The speed of their network expansion is the key challenge as approximately 70 per cent of the Myanmar population lives in rural areas.
+Telenor continued their network installation in the second quarter of April to June and further expanded the network reaching 213 of a total of 330 townships at the end of June.
+The speed of their network expansion is the key challenge as approximately 70 percent of the Myanmar population lives in rural areas.